simmoe/Frontend2020-tema7/svelte-native-multiple-apis/Readme.md

 # Multiple API's
-Sqy we wanted to fetch data from several api's and display results as tabs in our app.
+Say we wanted to fetch data from several api's and display results as tabs in our app.
 This is an example of a svelte native app with three differrent fetches in App.svelte, implemented as a promise function:
 ```html
 const getData = (url) => {
     console.log('THIS IS A JS PROMISE ')